brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Code folding

-### Keep the method signatures close by
+### Method signatures close by
-### Keep their implementation hidden, until needed
+### Implementation hidden
 ### Colour coded structure of classes

 ^ You can keep the method signatures close by, but their implementation hidden until needed.
 That's less things screaming for your attention.

-^ Also; you probably work with an IDE or editor which can list the "structure" of a classes, to quickly jump to.
+^ Also; you probably work with an IDE or editor which can list the "structure" of classes, to quickly jump to.
 You can see that same structure very easy with folded methods, but with the added benefit of colour coding.
+So it's easier to navigate.

 ^ If you're using code folding, there's one remark though: